Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 ## Nothing bad happened

-Sometimes, the model just crashes without known reason.
-In that case, just check that `restart/atmos` files are well named (see [Known Issues below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#restart-files)) and restart the experiment.
+Sometimes, the model just crashes without known reason, probably due to issues with the cluster.
+In that case, just check that `restart/atmos` files are well named (see [Known Issues below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#restart-files)) and restart the experiment (see e.g. [this previous section](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#running-the-model-with-monthly-output) for how to restart an experiment).

 ## Timestep issue